UBCO-COSC-499-Summer-2022/matlab-to-python-application-translation-project2-nrc/README.md

 - Jose Pena Revelo
 - Lucas Towers

+## Intro

+Each software is its own python project.
+The following steps can be applied to all projects.

-## Windows User Installation
+## Windows Users Installation and Usage

 1. Install a stable version of [Python 3](https://www.python.org/downloads/windows/) (must be >=3.9)
 2. Extract the full source code to a folder on your device.
-3. Run `scripts/install.py` with python.
+3. Run the `install.py` in a given project with python.
-4. Once installed, scripts to run the softwares are in the same directory.
+4. Run the `main.py` in a given project with python.

-## Mac/Linux Installation
+## Mac/Linux Installation and Usage

 1. Install a stable version of Python 3 (must be >=3.9), using a package manager such as `brew` or `apt` is recommended.
    - `brew install python@3.9`